 - Multigamy: Usually referred to as non-monogamy, often pre-ambled with ‘ethical’ or ‘consensual’, it is a relationship dynamic that includes more than two people.
 It is a conscious choice to spend time and energy on multiple partners.

 It is helpful to know where you are on each of these spectra, knowing that it is fluid and could change.
-I also find it helpful to work out why I identify with certain definitions and terms more than others.
-It is also incredibly powerful to know how to communicate this clearly and emphatically to potential intimate partners, friends and family.
+I find it helpful to work out why I identify with certain definitions and terms more than others.
+It feels incredibly powerful to know how to communicate this clearly and emphatically to potential intimate partners, friends and family.

-If you find that it is something that may be tricky do accomplish alone, there are ways that I can offer help.
-You could schedule a call with me, join the next class in the REALationships course or watch one of the recorded webinars.
+If you find that it is something that may be tricky do accomplish alone, there are ways that I can offer support and guidance.
+You could schedule a call with me, join a peer support session or watch one of my recorded webinars.
 If you are not sure, just message me through the contact form and I will be in touch.